Cryotherapy For Cancer and Chronic Pain?

 A whole-body treatment usually lasts 2 to 3 minutes, during which the body temperature drops down to -1 to 7 °C (30 to 45 °F).
-This may sound dangerous – however, according to providers of these therapies, the short length of a single treatment makes it relatively safe4,5.
-This form of treatment shows evidence of being beneficial for pain relief, muscle relaxation and weight loss.
+This may sound dangerous, but according to providers of these therapies, the short length of a single treatment makes it relatively safe4,5.
+Cryotherapy shows evidence of being beneficial for pain relief, muscle relaxation and weight loss.
 It is widely popular among professional athletes who believe in its positive effects on muscle tissue recovery6.

 Cryosurgery: A Form of Cryotherapy

 Causing around 9.6 million deaths across the globe in 2018, cancer is one of the most deadly diseases in our modern world7.
 As a result, many efforts focus on finding new treatments, and cryosurgery seems to show promising results.
 The principle is simple: when cells are exposed to sub-zero temperatures, their chances of survival decrease with every passing second.
 At a critical point, the entire mass of cells dies.
 This way, internal and external tumors can be removed.